HiddenSquare/NeuralStyleTransfer/README.md

 ** TO DO:**
-Add some example images
+- Add some example images
-Add more style customization
+- Add more style customization
+- Add docker creation script for model deployment